tarekzaibet/cloud-aws-gcp/gcp/gcp.md

 ## Dataproc

+- Zonal
 - Cloud Dataproc is a managed Apache Spark and Apache Hadoop service that lets you take advantage of open source data tools for batch processing, querying, streaming, and machine learning.
-Cloud Dataproc automation helps you create clusters quickly, manage them easily, and save money by turning clusters off when you don't need them.
+- Cloud Dataproc automation helps you create clusters quickly, manage them easily, and save money by turning clusters off when you don't need them.
 With less time and money spent on administration, you can focus on your jobs and your data.
+- Scales by removing or adding nodes, even while jobs are running
+- Integrates with :  GCS, BigTable, BigQuery, some stackdriver services
+- pay for GCE servers used in the cluster

 ## Dataflow

+- Zonal
 - Fully managed service for transforming and enriching data in stream (real time) and batch (historical) modes with equal reliability and expressiveness.
 With its serverless approach to ressource provisioning and management, you have access to virtually limitless capcity to solve your biggest data processing challenges, while paying only for what you use.
 - Managed service for executing a wide variety of data processing patterns.
 You can deploy batch or streaming data processing pipelines using Cloud Dataflow.
 - You create your pipelines with Apache Beam program and then run them on the Cloud Dataflow service.
+- Integratew with : Pub/Sub, Datastore, BigQuery, BigTable, Cloud ML, Stackdriver
 - to learn more about apache beam : https://beam.apache.org/documentation/pipelines/design-your-pipeline/

 ## BigQuery